Jerry Shriver: First and second tours in Vietnam (1966–1967)

 Shriver initially served with Project Omega (Detachment B-50), a Special Forces reconnaissance unit created to provide I Field Force, Vietnam with a long-range patrol capability similar to Project DELTA.
 Although transferred to MACV-SOG in November 1967, Project Omega was originally independent of that organization.
-By that year, Shriver had become a team leader (1-0 in SOG) commanding Recon Team (RT) Brace.
+By then, Shriver had become a team leader (1-0 in SOG) commanding Recon Team (RT) Brace.
 On one occasion, his platoon was surrounded by the Viet Cong.
 In a now-famous radio transmission to his base, he coolly remarked, “No, no… I’ve got ’em right where I want ’em—surrounded from the inside.”
 He was also known for favoring short-barreled shotguns and submachine guns while refusing to carry long rifles such as the M16.

 On October 8, 1966, while operating in the jungle, Shriver heard two nearby rifle shots and immediately alerted a supporting aircraft and his team’s base, warning that the mission might be compromised.
 Discovering a trail intersection, he posted two men to guard it while leading the rest of his team down an alternate path.
 Shortly afterward, the security team spotted a Viet Cong unit following them and opened fire, wounding one enemy fighter and driving the others away.
 Shriver quickly pursued the injured soldier, leading his men back into the forest.
 When he spotted the wounded combatant attempting to escape, Shriver made a full 360-degree turn and seized him without firing a shot.
 He then maneuvered his team toward a landing zone, but two sizable enemy groups advanced from opposite directions.
 Although the prisoner initially escaped, Shriver chased him down once more, ultimately stopping him with a precise gunshot.
 Attack helicopters soon arrived, driving off the remaining Viet Cong.